hihi-itsann/SEG_Major_Group/README.md

 By contributing, you agree that your contributions will be licensed under its *MIT License*.

 ## Reference List
-* The hidden game was adapted from [Dino-Game](https://github.com/WebDevSimplified/chrome-dino-game-clone "Dino-Game")
+* The hidden game was adapted from [Dino-Game](https://github.com/WebDevSimplified/chrome-dino-game-clone "Dino-Game") :video_game: